10 Research Parkway Wallingford, CT 06492 www.themarlincompany.com Tel: 203-294-9800

 • 72 percent of respondents said that they were covered by medical benefits at work; 27 percent said that they were not.

-The Marlin Company, a workplace communications company, helps managers reach employees wherever they work, using the latest SaaS-based technology solutions, including flat screens and mobile devices.
+Marlin, a workplace communications company, helps managers reach employees wherever they work, using the latest SaaS-based technology solutions, including flat screens and mobile devices.
 Designed specifically for the workplace, Marlin’s patented digital signage products are known for their ease of use, robust content options and flexibility.
 For 100 years Marlin has developed and delivered visual communication programs that engage, inform and motivate employees.
-Learn more about Marlin’s digital signage products and services at http://www.themarlincompany.com.
+Learn more about Marlin’s digital signage products and services at https://www.themarlincompany.com.

 About this Survey

-This survey was done for The Marlin Company, a Wallingford, CT workplace communications company, by Zogby Analytics, based on 751 interviews among a nationally representative sample of full- and part-time US workers.
+This survey was done for Marlin, a Wallingford, CT workplace communications company, by Zogby Analytics, based on 751 interviews among a nationally representative sample of full- and part-time US workers.
 The margin of error is +/-3.7 percentage points.
 Zogby Analytics conducted live operator telephone interviews in June and July of 2013.